DenisM03/CodeX/README.md

 ### b.
 What packaging preferences do respondents have for energy drinks?
-* Compact and portable cans  and Innovative bottle designs are prefered by  39.84% and 30.47% of respondents.
+* Compact and portable cans  and Innovative bottle designs are preferred by  39.84% and 30.47% of respondents.

   ![{125A8F31-6DE9-42A9-A2A5-4C128A7FB25A}](https://github.com/user-attachments/assets/5634c34d-ea62-49a0-857b-895fdd2db3f8)